 Some of the links in this post may be affiliate links.

-There is nothing like the stunning foliage of Calathea plants!
+There is nothing like the stunning foliage of Calathea plants (now reclassified as Goeppertia)!
 If you can keep them in good condition that is!
 There are a few things to keep in mind to keep these plants in beautiful condition and avoid the dreaded brown, crispy edges!

 Keep reading to find out all about Calathea care, including light requirements, repotting, and how to prevent your Calathea from dying.